TUSK Festival 2015 will takes place October 9-11 2015 and will be based around the venue Gateshead Old Town Hall, West St, Gateshead, NE8 1HE.

-TUSK Festival is produced by Tusk Music with the generous support of Arts Council England, PRS For Music Foundation, Great Britain Sasakawa Foundation, Sound And Music and our media partners The Wire magazine.
+TUSK Festival 2015 is made possible with the support of Arts Council England, The Daiwa Foundation, Great Britain Sasakawa Foundation, Japan Foundation, Goethe Institut, PRS For Music Foundation, The Sage Gateshead and our media partner The Wire magazine.

 Venue / Date